earlman/me-content/README.md

     - `/movies`: Use director
     - `/shows`: Use author (as used in Wikipedia)
 - `date-completed`: The date or approximate date of the experience.
 See [DateTime](#DateTime) for formatting.
-- `date-published`: The date this experience was first published.
-See [DateTime](#DateTime) for formatting..
+- `date-published`: The date this experience was first published on [earlman.me].
+See [DateTime](#DateTime) for formatting.
+(If review was published elsewhere, use that date for `date-created`, not `date-published`)
 - `date-started`: (optional)
-- `rating`: An object or array of objects with the following properties
+- `rating`: (optional) An object or array of objects with the following properties.
+(TODO: If no rating is added, display "No public opinion has been published"
     - `score`: A score between -5 and 5
     - `date`: The date the rating was created.
 Useful information for replays and noting delayed ratings/bias.
 By default should show latest rating?
 - `link`